ocaml-ppx/ocamlformat/README.md

 ] [@ocamlformat "disable"]
 ```

 To disable a whole file, the preferred way is to add the name of the file to a local `.ocamlformat-ignore` file.
-An `.ocamlformat-ignore` file specifies files that ocamlformat should ignore.
+An `.ocamlformat-ignore` file specifies files that OCamlFormat should ignore.
 Each line in an `.ocamlformat-ignore` file specifies a filename relative to the directory containing the `.ocamlformat-ignore` file.
 Shell-style regular expressions are supported.
 Lines starting with `#` are ignored and can be used as comments.

 ## Features